 Inari

-- Categories: village and locality
+- Categories: village, village with a church, and locality

 - Location: Inari, Pohjois-Lappi, North-east Lapland, Finnish Lapland, Northern Finland, Finland, Nordic countries, Europe